What does masochism mean?

 Pain is first and foremost a signal to the brain that the body is being harmed.
 Irritated nerves that send out electrical impulses.
 However, the perception of this signal can be very stimulating for some people.
 From a rudimentary point of view, sexual pleasure is also a reaction of our nerves to stimulation.
 For some people, these sensations are very close to each other.

 Even if masochism describes the phenomenon of gaining pleasure from pain, this act must usually be carried out with intention and premeditation in order for it to be arousing.
-Although there are certainly masochists who can eroticize pain that is not caused in a BDSM session, such as vigorous massages, medical examinations or oppressive clothing, most of them do not feel pleasure from a stubbed toe, for example.
+Although there are certainly Masochists who can eroticize pain that is not caused in a BDSM session, such as vigorous massages, medical examinations or oppressive clothing, most of them do not feel pleasure from a stubbed toe, for example.

 Why does someone become masochistic?

 Why and how exactly masochism develops has not yet been conclusively clarified.
-Moreover, the current theories do not necessarily match the perception of the scene.
+Moreover, the current theories do not necessarily match the perception of the community.
 However, a basic distinction is made between psychological and physical causes.

 When it comes to psychological causes, the image of an inharmonious family life is often used, which led to tantrums, excessive demands and repressed feelings in childhood.
 Sometimes childhood games in which the child consciously took on the role of a victim are also cited as a trigger for masochistic preferences.